belle2/basf2/analysis/doc/FlavorTagger.rst

   * The paper: `B-flavor tagging at Belle II <https://link.springer.com/article/10.1140/epjc/s10052-022-10180-9>`_
   * The note on calibration using 62.8/fb data collected in 2019 and 2020: `BELLE2-NOTE-PH-2021-001 <https://docs.belle2.org/record/2686>`_

+Please note that the Belle II software features a number of different flavor tagging algorithms.
+Below is a listing of the alternative algorithms:

+A transformer based flavor tagger :ref:`analysis/doc/TransformerFlavorTagger:Principle`

+A deep neural network flavor tagger :ref:`analysis/doc/DeepFlavorTagger:Principle`

 Flavor Tagging Principle
 ------------------------